brooklynrail/brooklynrail-platform/content/events/2022/01/michelangelo’s-painting-sculpture-essays-by-leo-steinberg.md

 deck: Featuring Shawon Kinew, Christian Kleinbub, Maria Loh, Sheila Schwartz, and Alexander Nagel
-summary: "To celebrate Leo Steinberg's essays published by the University of Chicago Press, art historians Christian Kleinbub, Shawon Kinew, Maria Loh, and Sheila Schwartz join Rail Consulting Editor Alexander Nagel for a conversation.
-We conclude with a poetry reading. "
+summary: "To celebrate Leo Steinberg's essays published by the University of Chicago Press, art historians Shawon Kinew, Christian Kleinbub, Maria Loh, and Sheila Schwartz join Rail Consulting Editor Alexander Nagel for a conversation.
+We conclude with a poetry reading by Farid Matuk. "
 people:
   - person: shawon-kinew
   - person: christian-kleinbub